pjekel/cbtree/documentation/StoreModelAPI.md

 ******************************************
 #### get( attribute ) ####
-> Provide the accessor/getter capabilities for the model.
+> Accessor, provide the getter capabilities for the model properties.

 *attribute:* String
 > The name of a model attribute/property whose value is to be returned.